 Falling Out with MTV

 In early 1987, The Monkees were scheduled to perform on a Super Bowl special that was being aired on MTV (an appearance, according to Micky's 1993 autobiography, that manager David Fishof promised without the group's permission).
-The music video channel, which at the time yielded great influence in the music industry, could make or break artists based on the amount of airplay their music videos received.
+The burgeoning channel, which at the time yielded great influence in the music industry, could make or break artists based on the amount of airplay their music videos received.
 In 1986, MTV had revived The Monkees television series, airing it day and night while also hosting Micky, Davy, and Peter for marathon viewings.
 With all of this newfound exposure, The Monkees’ 20th Anniversary concert tour went from a six week jaunt in small to mid-sized venues to a six month blockbuster journey in arenas and stadiums.
 The group’s new single, “That Was Then, This Is Now,” also received heavy airplay on MTV.
 The Monkees had truly made a comeback for the ages.

 When the trio failed to appear for the Super Bowl event (apparently because Davy didn’t want to make the trip), MTV took it as a snub.
 The fallout was devastating.
 The clever video for “Heart and Soul,” their brand new single for the summer of 1987, was banned by MTV executives, despite a TV Guide report that showed leaked MTV request logs with “Heart and Soul” garnering plenty of public support.
 MTV claimed that The Monkees were no longer in demand and that they didn't fit the designs of the network going forward.
 Either way, the accompanying album, Pool It!, barely cracked the Top 80, and the comeback of 1986 was dealt a knockout blow by this seemingly egregious misstep.